austinmama/customer-portal/cpsupport.md

 1. Access the [Customer Portal ![External link icon](../icons/launch-glyph.svg)](https://control.softlayer.com/){:new_window} using your unique credentials.
 2. Select **Support** > **Tickets** from the menu.
-3. Select the status of the ticket from the drop-down menu to filter the view.
+3. Select the status of the ticket from the drop down menu to filter the view.
 4. Click the ticket number to view the details of the ticket.

 ## Updating a ticket